antoinesylvia/Texas_Heat_Raceway/Z/race_flow.md

 - `Racing`: The race is in progress.
 - `Placement`: Final positions are being determined.
 - `Finished`: The race is complete.
-- `Intermission`: A break between races.
+- `Intermission`: A break between races where the system enters AI Mode (Winner’s Circle AI) — capturing the winner’s photo, weighing the car, identifying the model via computer vision, and retrieving metadata for long-term storage and display.
 - `Reset`: The system is resetting for the next race.

 ### **Process Flow**